uvacode/task-manager/README.md

 License
 MIT License — feel free to use, modify, and share.
-Made with ❤️ by uvacode
+Made with ❤️ by @uvacode